LucianSpitzner/plasmetheus/docs/source/usage.rst

    nCores
       number of cores to use.
 Due to overheading, a number larger than 30 cores leads to a slowdown and is not recommended.

+   savePhaseAbs
+      boolean: if true, saves absorption for each column-slice (needed for phase-dependant plotting)

+   saveCompleteAbs
+      boolean: if true, saves absorption for every radial column (:note:`Will cause a large result file size`)